 “Corepoint Health does a great job by continuously updating their products to make our jobs easier.
 I really like how Action List syntax highlighting now makes it easier to locate downstream problems that may occur if I alter a workflow.
 Something as simple as the ability to automatically rename the message handles really saves us a lot of time.
 Before, we had to do a search for the variable and rename it in every location,” Hamilton said.
 “Bottom line, this update really shows how much Corepoint Health listens to their customers with the intent on making interoperability and modifying workflows an easy process.”

-Corepoint Health customers are encouraged to upgrade to version 2016.1 to keep their use of Corepoint Integration Engine current and to reap the benefits of the new data exchange standards and product features.
-More details for download are available in Corepoint Health's User Community.
+Lyniate customers are encouraged to upgrade to the latest version to keep their use of Corepoint Integration Engine current and to reap the benefits of the new data exchange standards and product features.
+More details for download are available in Lyniate Health's User Community.